If you have not tried Lo Mai Gai (steamed glutinous rice with chicken, 糯米鸡), you are surely missing out something.

 4. Other miscellaneous tips

 - Add the remaining gravy of the stir-fried chicken and mushroom to the rice before steaming.
 Do not worried that it is too wet.
-In fact, most of the less tasty Lo Mai Gai are usually too dry.
+In fact, most of the less tasty Lo Mai Gai is usually too dry.

 - Cover the bowls with aluminum foil before steaming help to prevent the water condensed from the steam from dripping onto the rice, which can affect the taste of the rice.